rustodon/rustodon/docs/stories.md

 * As a user, I can mention other users in statuses.
   - As a user, I will be notified if I am mentioned in a status.
   - As a remote ActivityPub user, I will be notified if I am mentioned in a status.
-  - As a user, I will not see any post beginning with a mention to someone i do not follow, from the people i do follow.
+  - As a user, I will not see posts from users I follow that mention someone I do not follow.

+* As a user, I can reply to statuses.
+  - As a user, I will not see replies from users I follow to users I do not follow.

 * As a remote ActivityPub user, I can retrieve public statuses from users.